UKHomeOffice/hocs/documentation/documents.md

 Once processing is complete and successful, documents are moved to a trusted bucket.

 ## Document processing
+Interactions with documents are managed through the [hocs-docs service](https://github.com/UKHomeOffice/hocs-docs).

-A document uploaded to DECS goes through several steps in a process flow before being deemed ready to be accessed on a case.
+A document uploaded to DECS goes through several steps in a process flow before being deemed ready to be accessed on a case:

 1. A document is uploaded
 2. Document data is saved to document schema
 3. Document is stored in Untrusted bucket
-4. Document is scanned
+4. Document is scanned with malware scanning tools
-5. Convert the document to `.pdf`, if failed scan the generated document is a failed document PDF file
+5. Convert the document to `.pdf`, if the document failed the malware scan the generated document is a failed document PDF file
 6. Copy the document to the Trusted bucket
 7. Update data in document schema

 While a document is being processed, it is presented in a "Pending" state to the user on a case.
 Queues are used within the process, so the time a document will remain in a "Pending" state can vary.

 ### Supported formats
 Supported document formats are [defined in the Helm charts](https://github.com/UKHomeOffice/hocs-helm-charts/blob/main/charts/hocs-frontend/values.yaml#L25).